The City of Redmond is the lead agency on this multi-year complete watershed-scale stormwater retrofit effectiveness study.

 All watersheds included in the study are located in and around Redmond.
 This project will monitor the streams draining these watersheds for various hydrologic, chemical physical habitat, and biological indicators.

-- How effective are watershed-scale rehabilitation efforts at improving conditions for receiving waters?
+- How effective are watershed-scale rehabilitation efforts at improving conditions for small stream receiving waters?

 Planning and preparation deliverables:

-The appendices contain multiple incremental deliverables such as the hydrologic summary as Appendix A, King County’s data quality assurance review as Appendix B, WQ summary as Appendix E&F, Sediment Quality summary as appendix M&N.
+The report's appendices contain multiple incremental deliverables such as the hydrologic summary, King County’s data quality assurance review, water quality summary, and sediment quality summary.